davidchehet/diabetes-cassandra-bigdatamodel/README.md

 2.  **Prevalence of Diabetes by US State (Choropleth Map):** Displays the geographic distribution of diabetes prevalence across the United States, using state-level data aggregated in the `gold_diabetes_by_location` table and a US states shapefile.
 The visualization script is `src/visualizations/visualize_diabetes_by_location.py`.

+3.  **Correlation Matrix**: Displays the correlation between fields like age, bmi, hba1c levels, and blood glucose levels in both diabetics and non-diabetics to try to extract insight.

-3.  **Comparison of Precision, Recall, and F1-Score for ML Models (Bar Chart):** Compares the performance metrics (precision, recall, and F1-score for the diabetes-positive class) of three different machine learning models (Random Forest, K-Nearest Neighbors, and Gaussian Naive Bayes) trained on the diabetes dataset.
+4.  **Comparison of Precision, Recall, and F1-Score for ML Models (Bar Chart):** Compares the performance metrics (precision, recall, and F1-score for the diabetes-positive class) of three different machine learning models (Random Forest, K-Nearest Neighbors, and Gaussian Naive Bayes) trained on the diabetes dataset.
 The visualization script is `src/visualizations/compare_models.py`.

 ## Machine Learning Model

-A Random Forest Classifier was built to predict the presence of diabetes based on various patient features.
+1. **Random Forest Classifier** was built to predict the presence of diabetes based on various patient features.
 The model was trained and evaluated using the cleaned data from the `silver_level` table.

-- The `src/ml.py` script handles data splitting, model training, prediction, and evaluation using metrics such as accuracy, precision, recall, F1-score, and a confusion matrix.
+- The `src/machine_learning/randomforest.py` script handles data splitting, model training, prediction, and evaluation using metrics such as accuracy, precision, recall, F1-score, and a confusion matrix.
 - Feature importance was also analyzed to understand which factors were most influential in the model's predictions.
 - Parameter tuning using GridSearchCV was performed to optimize the model's performance, with a focus on balancing precision and recall for the diabetes-positive class.

+2. **K Nearest Neighbors** was built to compare to the random forest classifier.
+This can be found in `src/machine_learning/knn.py`.

+3. **Gaussian Naive Bayes** was also built to compare to the other machine learning models in terms of precision, recall and f1 scores.
+Can be found at `src/machine_learning/gnb.py`.

 ## Technologies Used